CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

-## Microgateway on Kubernetes via Minikube : configure, install, upgrade, scale and more
+## CA Microgateway on Kubernetes: configure, install, upgrade, scale and more

 * [Prerequisites](#prerequisites)
 * [Deployment diagram](#diagram)